nswdpc/silverstripe-inline-linker/README.md

 Rather than take the content editor to a new data entry screen, the link can be added and saved to the current record in one of the provided fields:

-- 🧪 Choose a current link record (experimental)
 - Enter an external URL
 - Email address
 - Internal page
 - Existing file asset
 - Phone
+- 🧪 Choose a current link record (experimental - this feature is likely to be turned off or removed)

 The object of this module is to: